MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.10.3 Quality of advertising

-*   The primary purpose of your Extension must not be to get users to click ads.
+*   The primary purpose of your Extension must not be convincing users to open ads.
 *   Your Extension must not do anything that interferes with or diminishes the visibility, value, or quality of any ads that it does display.

 #### 1.10.4 Promotions